prisma-utils/prisma-utils/libs/prisma-crud-generator/README.md

 These classes extend the `OmitType` and `PartialType` known from `NestJS Mapped Types` (i.e., see [documentation here](https://docs.nestjs.com/openapi/mapped-types) and [here](https://docs.nestjs.com/techniques/validation#mapped-types)).

 Every field that is decorated with the `@Omit()` documentation, is added automatically to the `OmitType`.
 Hence, this field is not required / allowed / ... anymore when submitting data to your service.
 Likewise, the `PartialType` makes every field optional, so that you can only update the `username` with a `PATCH` request.
+Also, fields decorated with `@Relation()` and `@RelationId()` are automatically omitted.

 ## Tipps